Updated on 11/23/2024

 This week I’ve been collecting seeds from various plants that have matured in our garden including coneflowers – Echinacea purpurea and Echinacea tennesseansis (The Tennessee Coneflower which is of course native to Tennessee).

 The seeds of echinacea are brown and slightly conical in shape.
 In the picture below you can see the actual coneflower seeds.
-The rest of the material in the photo is chaff.
-You can try to separate the chaff, which is good if you are trading seeds or selling seeds, but it isn’t necessary if you are just saving seeds for yourself.
+The rest of the material in the photo is called chaff.
+Separating the chaff, which is good if you are trading seeds or selling seeds, isn’t necessary if you are just saving seeds for yourself.
 The chaff is just inconsequential organic matter that you can toss out.

 If you’ve spent any time around coneflowers you’ll know that the seed heads produce very sharp pointed cones that make separating the seed very painful.
 Here is have a short video I put together on how I separate my coneflower seeds.
 It really isn’t that hard if you know the trick.